• Skip to primary navigation

 Dogs are intelligent creatures with an innate curiosity and love for learning new things.

-By playing brain games, they can exercise their minds as much as y would when tackling a challenging puzzle or engaging in a stimulating conversation.
+Playing brain games allows them to exercise their minds as much as they would when tackling a challenging puzzle or engaging in a stimulating conversation.

 Dogs also appreciate games because of the rewards of completing a game or puzzle.
 These engaging activities have a bonus reward built into them.